MET-Bench: Multimodal Entity Tracking for Evaluating the Limitations of Vision-Language and Reasoning Models: Methods

 \section{Methods}

-We utilize the standard chat-based schema exposed by current frontier models that consists of interleaved user-provided and assistant (model) provided messages.
-Figures \ref{fig:chess-prompt} shows the prompting strategy used for the Chess domain.
-Similarly, Appendix \ref{sec:appendix}, \ref{fig:shell-prompt} shows the prompting strategy used for the Shell Game domain.
-Text actions are represented using simple notation on which the models have been trained, UCI for Chess and a simple domain-specific-language for Shell Game.
+We utilize the standard chat-based input schema exposed by current models that consists of interleaved user-provided and model-generated messages.
+Figure \ref{fig:chess-prompt} shows the prompting strategy used for the Chess domain.
+Similarly, Figure \ref{fig:shell-prompt} details the prompting strategy used for the Shell Game domain.

-In the case of image-action input, the text actions are replaced with their image-rendered versions as Base64 encoded PNG images and a text description of how to interpret the image-actions is provided.
-Fig.\ \ref{fig:domains} shows the image representations used for the Chess and Shell Game actions.
-These image representations were created through visual-prompt engineering to maximize the classification accuracy of actions depicted.
+In the case of image-action input, the text actions are replaced with their image-rendered versions and a text description of how to interpret the image-actions is provided.
+Fig.\ \ref{fig:pipeline} shows the image representations used for the Chess and Shell Game actions.
+These image representations were created through visual prompt engineering to maximize the classification accuracy of actions depicted.
 Various common image representations were explored including arrows, bounding boxes, and symbolic markers.
-The image depiction of the game actions is explained to the language model every time images are provided using the prompts in Appendix \ref{sec:appendix}, Figures \ref{fig:chess-image-prompt} \& \ref{fig:shell-game-image-prompt}.
+The image depiction of the game actions is explained to the language model every time images are provided using the prompts shown in the Appendix.